 - 1/4 cup onions, finely chopped

-- 2 tablespoon coriander / cilantro, finely chopped
+- 2 tablespoon Cilantro / Coriander leaves, finely chopped

 - Slice the avocados in half and remove and discard the seed.
 Use a spoon to scoop out the flesh and place it in a bowl.
 Add lime juice and salt and use a fork or a blender to mash the flesh to a smooth consistency.